Frequently Asked Questions: UC Davis Travel Card

 - What happens if I used my Travel card instead of my Procurement Card?

 - The cardholder must send payment directly to US Bank, then seek reimbursement with the Kuali Disbursement Voucher document, using the EER payment reason code.
 The cardholder must also clear the Travel card charge from AggieTravel by importing the expense to a report, changing the expense type to Personal or Non-Reimbursable, and adding a comment explaining that the Travel card was used instead of the Procurement Card.

 - What happens if I used my Procurement Card instead of my Travel card?

 The Procurement Card payment is already made and cannot be undone.
-When the Kuali Procurement Card Document (PCDO) is received, add a note explaining it should have been on the Travel card instead.
+When the Kuali Financial System (KFS) Procurement Card Document (PCDO) is received in the KFS Action List, add a note to the document explaining it should have been on the Travel card instead.
 Change the object code to the appropriate travel/entertainment object code for the transaction.
 You may also change the account or other parts of the accounting line as necessary.

 Create an AggieTravel report for the remaining travel charges.
-Add a comment specifying the charge that was paid using the Purchasing Card.
+Add a comment specifying the expense that was paid using the Purchasing Card.
 Please cite the PCDO document number.

 - How do I cancel a Travel card?

 - UC Davis Travel Visa cards can be canceled by contacting the Travel Help Desk at firstname.lastname@example.org or by contacting U.S. Bank directly.